lpabon/teleport/rfd/0043-kubeaccess-multiparty.md

         (gogoproto.jsontag) = "created,omitempty"
     ];

-    // Expires encodes the time at which this session participant request expires and becomes invalid. google.protobuf.Timestamp Expires = 5 [
+    // Expires encodes the time at which this session expires and becomes invalid. google.protobuf.Timestamp Expires = 5 [
         (gogoproto.stdtime) = true,
         (gogoproto.nullable) = false,
         (gogoproto.jsontag) = "expires,omitempty"
     ];

-    // AttachedData is arbitrary attached JSON serialized metadata.$ string AttachedData = 6 [ (gogoproto.jsontag) = "attached,omitempty" ];
+    // AttachedData is arbitrary attached JSON serialized metadata. string AttachedData = 6 [ (gogoproto.jsontag) = "attached,omitempty" ];

-    // RequestReason is an optional message explaining the reason for the request. string RequestReason = 7 [ (gogoproto.jsontag) = "request_reason,omitempty" ];
+    // Reason is an arbitrary string that may be used to describe the session and/or it's purpose. string Reason = 7 [ (gogoproto.jsontag) = "reason,omitempty" ];

-    // SuggestedReviewers is a list of reviewer suggestions.
-These can be teleport usernames, but
+    // Invited is a list of invited users, this field is interpreted by different
-    // that is not a requirement.
-    repeated string SuggestedReviewers = 8
+    // clients on a best-effort basis and used for delivering notifications to invited users. repeated string Invited = 8
-        [ (gogoproto.jsontag) = "suggested_reviewers,omitempty" ];
+        [ (gogoproto.jsontag) = "invited,omitempty" ];
 }

 // SessionType encodes different types of sessions.